-Home Health Care vs Senior Home Care
+Home Health Care vs. Older Adult Home Care

+Home health and home care services have some similarities in service capabilities, but they are not the same.
 Let’s begin with home health care.
-This term describes more in-depth, skilled medical care that is brought to the home so that the client doesn’t have to visit a doctor’s office or other medical provider.
-Home health care may be needed to treat a chronic health condition or during recovery from surgery or a serious illness or injury.
+This term describes more in-depth, skilled medical care that comes to the home so the client doesn’t have to visit a doctor’s office or other medical provider.
+Home health care may be necessary to treat a chronic health condition or during recovery from surgery or a serious illness or injury.

 These services are considered clinical or skilled care, so licensed caregivers provide them.
 Home health caregivers can range from a registered nurse (RN) to a certified nurse’s aide (CNA), according to pertinent licensure requirements.
 Private insurance companies or Medicare and Medicaid will usually cover these services.

 Providers often prescribe home care or recommend it as part of a care plan.
 Older adults may need home health care if they require supervision after a medication change, recently received a discharge from a skilled nursing facility or rehabilitation center, or lack the ability to travel safely to a doctor’s office.
 Other older adults may need this care if they experience a decline in their functions that requires therapies to help regain their independence.

 Home health services can include health monitoring, medical tests, medication administration, pain management and wound care.
 Although a home health care provider may offer some similar services as a home care provider, such as medication reminders, they will not deliver the same personal touch, social interactions or daily activity assistance as home care.